Skip to main content

 • Residential development for which DCs have been paid and for which a building permit was issued following January 29, 2025, and for which plan of subdivision was not required pursuant to the Planning Act.

-• To remain eligible for the deferral and grant, a building permit must be issued for each residential building or structure within the development for which DCs are payable prior to November 13, 2026.
+• To remain eligible for the DC grant, a building permit must be issued for each residential building or structure within the development for which DCs are payable prior to November 13, 2026.

-• Applicants must enter into a development charges payment agreement with the Region of Peel prior to the event which triggers the collection of Region DCs (e.g. execution of subdivision agreement or building permit issuance).
+• Prior to the payment of DCs, applicants must enter into a development charges payment agreement with the Region of Peel for the purposes of administering the DC.

 Applying to the Program